When Do People Fall Behind On Their Bills?

 Study overview: When U.S. consumers fall behind on debt payments

-We reviewed anonymized credit report data of My LendingTree users over 12 months (October 2017 to September 2018) and calculated the percentage of people current on all active accounts each month.
+We reviewed anonymized credit report data of LendingTree accountholders over 12 months (October 2017 to September 2018) and calculated the percentage of people current on all active accounts each month.

 Our study reveals that, yes, U.S. consumers are more likely to fall behind on debt payments at certain times of the year.
 Here’s when consumers might need to be a little more worried about their monthly budgets, as well as when they’re likely to get caught up if they’re behind.